skip to main content

 GPUs on Maple

-The Maple cluster has 29 nodes with a single NVIDIA Tesla K20m GPU (2GB memory, gpu queue) for general-purpose computation, two nodes with two NVIDIA Tesla P100 GPUs (12GB memory, midgpu queue) each, and six nodes with two NVIDIA Tesla V100S GPUs (32GB memory, biggpu queue) each.
+The Maple cluster has two nodes with two NVIDIA Tesla P100 GPUs (12GB memory, midgpu queue) each, and six nodes with two NVIDIA Tesla V100S GPUs (32GB memory, biggpu queue) each.
 These GPUs can be used to substantially speed up certain types of programs, assuming software has been written and configured to make use of the GPUs.

 CUDA